jacksbrand/microservices-ticket-app/README.md

 2. Client:

    - Next.js / React serverside rendering, in keeping with microservices theme
-   - Simple route / error handling for signup using custom hooks
+   - Simple route / error handling for all auth routes

 ---